 For most companies, mergers do not occur regularly or recurringly, bringing with them a host of uncertainty and doubt.
 When two companies merge, it is a unique experience for both companies requiring a particular course of action, capabilities, and skills.

-The Burnie Group team has supported numerous post merger integrations from $10M up to $1B across various industries, including insurance and financial services, professional services, pharma, beauty and cosmetics, software and technology, and senior living, to name a few.
+Burnie Group’s team has supported numerous post-merger integrations (PMI) from $10M up to $1B across various industries, including insurance and financial services, professional services, pharma, beauty and cosmetics, software and technology, and senior living, to name a few.

-Here are ten critical things to get right in every post-merger integration (PMI), no matter the merger type, size, or industry.
+Here are ten post-merger integration best practices for every merger type, size, and industry.

 1. Use the time leading up to the closing day wisely